How Secure is a VPN?

 5 Reasons Why Free VPNs Are Not Safe

 "Is VPN safe?" is a question everyone should be asking, and the answer is straightforward.
-Using free software is not an effective method for ensuring VPN security because it often will not protect data and browsing activity on the internet.
+Using free software is not an effective solution for ensuring VPN security because it often will not protect data and browsing activity on the internet.
 Key reasons not to use a free VPN include:

 - Free VPN tools compromise user security: Many free VPN tools contain malware that could be used by cyber criminals to steal users’ data, gain unauthorized access to their data or machine, or launch a cyberattack.
-Research from the ICSI Networking and Security Group found that 38% of the 283 Android VPNs studied contained some form of malware presence.
+Research report from the ICSI Networking and Security Group found that 38% of the 283 Android VPN apps studied contained some form of malware presence.
 Therefore, a VPN application may not always be safe when using free tools.

 - Free VPN tools track online activity: A secure VPN should protect a user’s activity while they browse the internet, but some free VPNs do the opposite by tracking users’ online activity.
 The same ICSI research found that 72% of the free VPN services analyzed embedded third-party tracking tools in their software.
 This enables VPN tools to collect user information and sell it for a profit to the highest bidders, which allows advertisers to target free VPN users with ads.
 Some free VPN tools hide information about whether they share or sell user data, but others say so in their privacy policies.

 - Free VPN tools limit data usage: VPNs are great for protecting data or hiding a user’s location when watching a movie from a streaming service that is not available in their region.
 However, a free VPN typically limits the amount of data users can use through the tool.
 This could include limiting the amount of data they can use per month, limiting the amount of time the VPN is available per browsing session, or unblocking certain websites only.
 Therefore, free VPN tools are not ideal for people who want to protect their data or mask their location for a considerable length of time.